shuki25/edscc/README.md

 $ cd src/Sql
 $ mysql -u [username] -p edscc < install.sql
 ```
+5. EDSCC uses IP2Location Database to track login location as a security measure and notifies users if a new login location was detected.
+The database needs to be downloaded and installed in the `database` folder.
+You have to register for an account at ip2location.com and download [DB9 LITE version](https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude-zipcode) or download a [commerical database](https://www.ip2location.com/databases/db9-ip-country-region-city-latitude-longitude-zipcode) for a premium data.

 ### Configurations
 1. Copy .env to .env.local and change the settings accordingly.